 Author: Johann P. Weinhardt

-Description: Letter from Johann P. Weinhardt to his son, John V. Weinhardt, March 9, 1927.
+Description: Letter from Johann P. and Margarete Weinhardt to their son, John V. Weinhardt, September 24, 1925.

 My Dear Hans,

 Got your letter.
 I am very glad to hear that you are well.
 It pleases me greatly that Uncle is satisfied with you.
 Uncle writes that he is not in good shape and that he looks forward to your joining him in the office.
 I think it would be for the best if you were to work for Uncle.
 You can then provide much support for him.
 It will also be a friendlier and more cordial working atmosphere.
 And you won’t have to struggle so hard physically.
 What have you done about obtaining American citizenship?
 It would be better if you take American citizenship.
 The photographs are very good.
 I almost did not recognize you in your work uniform.

 There is not much news to share that would interest you.
 Regarding transport of the police dog, I have not yet made suitable inquiries, but I have been told that it would be best if dogs were to be accompanied by a passenger, emigrant, or American traveler.
 I can therefore not provide you with further information for the time being.
 Perhaps you can still remember such transports from your crossing.